johanbrook/johanbrook.com/src/site/writings/2020-05-01-a-small-functional-reactive-app-architecture.md

 - All business logic as reactive streams.
 - Handling side effects in Drivers, making for a "pure" main application.

-These things we wanted to get rid of:
+We wanted to get rid of:

 - Replace the DOM-as-a-stream and Snabbdom rendering with React.

-We also wanted to include these ideas:
+We also wanted to include:

 - Storing the whole app state as a central atom and draw the whole user interface based on that.
+Of course very common in the React world these days.

 Let's begin!

+## Table of Contents

+1. State & data flow
+2. State updates
+3. Sending messages
+4. The view
+5. Side effects

 ## State & data flow